mongodb-labs/mongo-c-driver-async/docs/ref/box.rst

     Construct a new `unique_box` by decay-copying from the given value.
 This should be the preferred way to create box objects within C++ code.

+    :throw std::bad_alloc: If memory allocation fails.
+This will never throw if the box is :ref:`small <box.small>`.
     :postcondition: The returned box object is :ref:`active <box.active>` for the decayed type of `T`.